justcoder1/pink-Panther-React/buildHistory.md

 </style>

 ## 23-01-2024
 - Scaffolded out project
 - Added routing
   _I have build the project with error handling and suspence in mind_

 ## 24-01-2024
 - Built out the authenticated layout component
 - footer and navbar styled and all links working
 - create pink panther icon for title tab
 _Challenge - Getting the tab 'title' to render correctly as change paths_

+## 25-01-2024
+- finished building out homepage
+- change icons to font awesome to help with passing as props _Challenge - Audio took time as did not realise because of webpack I need to add .mp3 for importing_ _Challenge - Lost time with 'brand' icons not working the same as others when passed as props_

 ## outstanding jobs
 - Global themes for buttons, text, etc....